rohit04apr/tw-microservice/README.md

 ## Steps to build and deploy the application
-- run `cd code-build`
+- Run `cd code-build`
-- replace `{dockerhub-username}` to your docker hub user name in docker-compose.yaml file.
+- Replace `{dockerhub-username}` to your docker hub user name in docker-compose.yaml file.
-- run `make image` -> This will build the code and create the image locally
+- Run `make image` -> This will build the code and create the image locally
-- push all the four images to the docker hub. like `docker push {dockerhub-username}/tw-frontend:v2`.
+- Rush all the four images to the docker hub. like `docker push {dockerhub-username}/tw-frontend:v2`.
-- run `cd ..`
+- Run `cd ..`
-- set the required variables for terraform mentioned in the Input section.
+- Set the required variables for terraform mentioned in the Input section.
-- run `terraform init`
+- Run `terraform init`
-- run `terraform plan`
+- Run `terraform plan`
-- run `terraform apply`
+- Run `terraform apply`
 - Once all resources are created successfully and ECS tasks started running.
 You can check the application using the ALB endpoint.

 ![output](documentation/output.png)